-So our journey comes to an end this week in County Cork.
+So our journey comes to an end in County Cork.
 Dursey Island is situated off the south-west tip of the Beara Peninsula and measures 6.5 km x 1.5 km.
 It is also where you ‘ll find Ireland’s only cable car!
 This takes people and animals to and from the mainland to this most stunning of Irish islands.
 At the right time of year, you can even see basking sharks here!

 Slán go fóill!

 I would love to be a customer of yours but my past experience fortunately does not give me confidence.
 I bought a pullover from your company which whilst I was very satisfied with.
 Unfortunately turned out to be too large.
 I contacted your company on numerous occasions suggesting that I loved the product but I would like to exchange it for a

 Smaller one.
 Various exchange of emails with no result.

 Nobody could find any record of my order.
 In the end I gave up which is a shame since I was hoping to purchase other items from you.
 The item in question is unused.

 I am so sorry that you had such a bad experience with us.
 I have contacted our customer service manager and asked him to look into this immediately and get to the bottom of what went wrong with your request for return/exchange.
 I will come back to you as soon as possible.

 Again my sincere apologies,

 I’m so glad the Irish Store was founded! reasonable prices, exceptional quality products.
 As spring approaches, I’m sad to have to put away my beautiful sweaters!!!